 Trump administration cuts royalty rates for oil and gas

-The Trump administration has started giving energy companies temporary breaks on royalties they must pay for oil and gas extracted from federal lands because of the coronavirus pandemic, government data shows
+The Trump administration is giving energy companies temporary breaks on royalties and rent they pay to extract oil and gas from leases on public lands because of the coronavirus pandemic, government data shows

-BILLINGS, Mont. -- The Trump administration has started giving energy companies temporary breaks on royalties they must pay for oil and gas extracted from federal lands because of the coronavirus pandemic, amid criticism that the move is a handout to industry and will mean less money for state and local governments.
+BILLINGS, Mont. -- The Trump administration has started giving energy companies temporary breaks on royalties and rent they pay to extract oil and gas from leases on public lands because of the coronavirus pandemic.

+The move drew quick criticism as a handout to industry that will mean less money for state governments.
+A Democratic lawmaker called for an investigation into whether the breaks were justified.

 Government data shows companies in Utah receiving steep cuts in the standard 12.5% royalty rate, to as low as 2.5% of the value of the oil and gas they produce.
 More reductions are expected in the coming days in other states with oil and gas activity on federal lands, primarily in the western U.S.